A Figure from the Common Lot

 Chapter One: Cette Illusion de la Mortalité

+He saw the windowpanes, even on the inside, covered in frost.
 The large front room was quiet, and bleak, with its shadowed, uninhabited benches.
-Through the shuttered windows ambient light, strengthening to a grey daybreak, was light enough for his fingers to find the key.
+Through shuttered windows ambient light, strengthening to a grey daybreak, was light enough for his fingers to find the key.
 He drew back the bolt, and stepped outside, bag in hand.
 He closed the door behind him, locked it, and left the key on the window ledge.
 He felt cast out.

-At the station, he had asked what trains went to Compiègne.
+At the station, he’d asked what trains went to Compiègne.

 “Do you have permission to travel there?”